After Hours (The Office): Synopsis

-Dwight Schrute (Rainn Wilson) and Todd Packer (David Koechner) compete to become VP under Nellie Bertram (Catherine Tate) by seducing her after work at the hotel bar.
-For most of the night, Packer seems to be the most successful, so Dwight has Gabe Lewis (Zach Woods) keep Nellie distracted while Dwight helps Jim Halpert (John Krasinski) with something in his hotel room.
+Dwight Schrute and Todd Packer compete to become VP under Nellie Bertram by seducing her after work at the hotel bar.
+For most of the night, Packer seems to be the most successful, so Dwight has Gabe Lewis keep Nellie distracted while Dwight helps Jim Halpert with something in his hotel room.
 Gabe takes it upon himself to spike Packer's beer with his asthma inhaler, which causes Packer to vomit on Gabe's pants and leaves Dwight alone with Nellie.
 Dwight eventually succeeds in seducing Nellie as she asks for a key to his room.
 Upon kissing her and realizing that what he is doing is wrong, Dwight secretly scratches off the magnetic strip on his hotel card before giving it to Nellie, stating the seduction was only to gain approval.

-In Scranton, Andy Bernard (Ed Helms) has everyone stay late to cover for their co-workers in Florida, which turns into an awkward situation when Val's (Ameenah Kaplan) boyfriend, Brandon (Jerry Minor), arrives with Jamaican food Andy ordered and accuses Darryl Philbin (Craig Robinson) of having an affair with her, after having read Darryl's text messages to her.
-Kelly Kapoor (Mindy Kaling) demands that Darryl read them aloud out of voyeuristic interest.
+In Scranton, Andy Bernard has everyone stay late to cover for their co-workers in Florida, which turns into an awkward situation when Val's boyfriend, Brandon, arrives with Jamaican food Andy ordered and accuses Darryl Philbin of having an affair with her, after having read Darryl's text messages to her.
+Kelly Kapoor demands that Darryl read them aloud out of voyeuristic interest.
 Upon hearing them, most of the staff agree that his text messages, particularly an extended ellipsis at the end of one, are suggestive of Darryl wanting to be with Val.
 Val protests that the idea of her being romantically involved with Darryl is ridiculous.
-Pam Halpert (Jenna Fischer) and Andy each advise Darryl on what Jim would do; while Andy suggest he wait, Pam says that if Jim had not made romantic advances while she was still engaged, she never would have ended up marrying him.
+Pam Halpert and Andy each advise Darryl on what Jim would do; while Andy suggest he wait, Pam says that if Jim had not made romantic advances while she was still engaged, she never would have ended up marrying him.
 Darryl follows Pam's advice and tells Val that a potential relationship is not ridiculous.